junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 ### draft notes

-unused witty comments:
+unused conversation:

 Dean/Doctor: "Doc" "Don't call me Doc, it's Doctor to you"

 ## Chap 6 The Roman In The Cellar

-> (Amy POV)(Act 2 plot point 1)
+> (Dean POV)(Act 2 plot point 1)
 >
 > Dean/Amy goes to cellar where Rory was, the match in dark scene, Dean/Amy talk (realize Rory was there bc burned match), Dean protect Amy & zapped away
 >
 > chapter end last transition sentence, Cas/Doctor: "Where is Dean/Rory"

 Amy strikes a match.
-The dancing flame lightens a tiny corner of the place, dark shadow looming in from every direction.
-She never know a cellar can look so dreadful, boundless, and infinite.
+The dancing flame lightens up a tiny corner of the place, dark shadow looming in from every direction.
+Dean never know a cellar can look so dreadful, boundless, and infinite.

 They try to examine the space from the dim light.

 There is a broken chandelier not far from the end of the stairs.
-The glasses shatter on the floor, leaving sharp pieces and shards all over like hidden blades.
+The glasses shatter on the floor, leaving sharp pieces and shards all over like hidden blades, shimmering with flame's reflection.
+An empty matchbox is tipped upside down on the floor, a dozen charred match stumps scattering around it.

-"Careful," Dean whispers close by.
+"Careful," Dean breathes.
 Amy startles, dropping the match.

-The weak flame dies down a second later.
+The weak flame dies on the floor a second later.
 The utter black takes over.
 The sound of some distorted giggle and pitter patter of small stone feet stepping on the broken glasses comes from the darkness.

 They gasp together.
 Amy strikes a second match.

 From the flickering light, they see a small group of cherub statues crowding in on them.
 The little stone babies, barely can stand straight, lie around on the dusty floor, chubby little hands and legs entangled together.
 Looking as harmless and innocent as the ones from Bethesda Fountain looked like initially.
 But they know better than being fooled by the look.

-They stare at the cherubs, edging slowly backward on the stairs, to where the door is.
-Amy moves first, Dean follows her, keeping a barrier between her and the statues.
+They stare at the cherubs, edging slowly backward on the stairs, ascending to where the door is.
+Amy moves on higher steps, Dean follows her, keeping a barrier between her and the statues.
+His shadow stretch long in the faint flame and merge with the rest of the darkness.

 Amy curses when the match burns her finger.